npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_adding_transactions.md

     *  For expense, type in the amount in the **Outflow** field.
         {% include image.html file="AddTransaction.png" alt="Adding a transaction" %}

-        {% include tip.html content="Optionally, you can [colour tag a transaction](mydoc_tagging_transactions) by clicking the dimmed flag on the left side and selecting one of the offered coloured flags." %}
+        {% include tip.html content="Optionally, you can [color tag a transaction](mydoc_tagging_transactions) by clicking the dimmed flag on the left side and selecting one of the offered colored flags." %}

 5. Click **Save**. <br/>If you want to add one more transaction, click **Save and add another**.